+The new building derives the elements of its composition from the established street pattern and palette of materials but has reinterpreted these in a simplified form.
 The elevations are designed to respond to the heights and proportions of the neighbouring buildings.
 The materials used are characteristic of the wider area; a mix of clay tiles, white render and soft red brick.
-Similarly, the composition of the facade retains the elements that give the surrounding buildings their domestic character; a recessed porch, a projecting bay window, a chimney and a gable end.
+The composition of the facade retains the elements that give the surrounding buildings their domestic character; a recessed porch, a projecting box bay window, a chimney and a gable end.
 The intention is to give the new building its own character within the street.
-Therefore the forms adopted are simpler and the detailing more restrained.
-The materials palette does extend beyond that used elsewhere in the neighbourhood, with slender metal-framed windows, zinc cladding and generous frameless rooflights.
-Main construction works are due to commence on site in early 2014.
+The forms adopted are simpler and the detailing more restrained.